Okipa/laravel-brickables/README.md

 This package allows you to associate bricks of content with Eloquent models and gives ability to easily manage pages content from an admin panel.

-This package is shipped with `Bootstrap 4.*` and `FontAwesome 5` pre-built content bricks.
-However, customizing them or create new ones has been designed to be simple as hell ! :fire:
+This package is shipped with a few `Bootstrap 4.*` pre-built content bricks.
+You should consider them as examples : customizing them or create new ones has been designed to be simple as hell ! :fire:

 ## Compatibility